Once you have a large game, with many large 3D models, you will probably start to wonder about the speed and memory usage.

 procedure TGLImage.Draw(ScreenRects, ImageRects: PFloatRectangleArray; const Count: Integer); call.

-Since Castle Game Engine 6.5: We have TCastleProfiler to easily profile the speed of operations.
+We have TCastleProfiler to easily profile the speed of operations.
 The engine automatically uses it to log loading time of various assets.
-You can use it for more purposes too.
+You can track the time spend in other operations (specific to your game) there too.

 You can compile your